DenverSherman/COVID-and-the-2020-US-Election/README.md

 Then we selected our target outcome and dropped the winning_party_Dem & wining_party_Rep columns.

-After spliting our data into tran & test, we set up a standard scaler instance.
+After splitting our data into train & test, we set up a standard scaler instance.

 ![drop_scaler](./tableau_images/jeff_images/drop_scaler.png)